AshimAkk/AWS-CDK-project/README.md

 - Configure a VPC
 - Configure 2 Availability Zones containing 1 Public subnet and  2 Private subnets
-- Configure  an EC2 instance in Both Availability Zones
+- Configure  an EC2 instance in both Availability Zones
 - Set up and configure an RDS Database

 Project Documentaion: